chengyuanmao819/LOL-analysis/README.md

 |  4 | True     | False        | True            |         0 | False         |       60938 |      14794 |           1 |          -1001 |      22945 |           2 |          -1901 | False        | False         |            0 |              3 |                      nan |

 ## Univariate Analysis
-I plot a graph for the distribution of total gold using a histogram.
+I plot a graph for the distribution of total gold using a histogram:

 <iframe
   src="assets/total_gold.html"